 If you are unhappy with a product or service you have purchased, the first step is to approach the store/service provider to discuss it with them.
-It may be useful to think about the following before you do so:
+It may be useful to consider this guidance before you do.

 Think about what’s important to you and what you want to achieve.
 For example, do you want an apology, a refund, a replacement?
 Or would you like them to provide the service again, this time meeting agreed standards?
 The more specific you are the more likely it is that you’ll get the outcome you want.

 If you’re not comfortable talking to the store or service provider, take a friend or family member for support.

 You can also send a letter or email.
 Getting a response may take longer with this approach.

 If the approach outlined above doesn’t work, you may wish to consider making a formal complaint.
 To do this: